Never say ‘no’ to adventures. Always say ‘yes,’ otherwise you’ll lead a very dull life. ~Colonel Pott (Chitty Chitty Bang Bang)

 Like Jules Verne, Fleming finally became a stockbroker to make ends meet.

-3. Fleming Became A Spymaster
+3. Fleming Was A Spymaster

 In 1941 and 1942, Fleming visited Washington DC to help coordinate British/American intelligence operations.
 In fact, he wrote a memorandum detailing how to set up the CIA.
 He also spearheaded Operation Golden Eye, a plan to defend Gibraltar should the Germans attempt to invade through Spain.